 Morals of the story:

-a) Logical "one step at a time" approach to troubleshooting is the best way to go.
+a) Logical "one step at a time" approach to troubleshooting is the only way to go.

-b) When changing charge pressure filters be very careful when you remove the plastic wrapping.
+b) When replacing spin-on filters be very careful when you remove the plastic wrapping.